pieby2/Sub-reddit-analysis/instructions/docker_airflow.md

 1. `extract_reddit_data_task`

     This is extracting Reddit data.
-Specifically, it's taking the top posts of the day from `r/DataEngineering` and collecting a few different attributes, like the number of comments.
+Specifically, it's taking the top posts from the configured subreddit (set in `configuration.conf`) and collecting a few different attributes, like the number of comments.
 It's then saving this to a CSV within the /tmp folder.

 1. `upload_to_s3`